 If you only intend to run a small business website or personal website, then you really shouldn't need the more expensive package.

-Their renewal rate is then at $7.99/month for a 24-month term (instead of the initial 36-month term).
+Their renewal rate is then at $7.99 per month for a 24-month term (instead of the initial 36-month term).

-This plan has more resource usage and is priced at $6.95/month.
+This plan has more resource usage and is priced at $6.95 per month.
 This plan isn’t as popular with customers because there are better hosting deals out there.

-You’ll get the same features as with the Plus Plan (see below), as well as $80/year in extras, domain privacy, and Site Backup Pro.
-Their renewal pricing is $14.99/month.
+You’ll get the same features as with the Plus Plan (see below), as well as $80/year in extras, domain name privacy, and Site Backup Pro.
+Their renewal pricing is $14.99 per month.

-This plan includes unlimited websites, storage, email accounts, email storage, add-on domains, and subdomains.
+This plan includes unlimited websites, SSD storage, email accounts, email space, add-on domains, and subdomains.

 Keep in mind their unlimited terms, though.
 You also get $24/year in extra’s and Spam Experts on one domain.

 There are marketing offers of up to $200.
-Their renewal rate is $10.99/month after that.
+Their renewal rate is $10.99 per month after that.

 Business pro plan

-The Business Pro plan costs $13.95 and gives you everything the Prime Plan offers, however, with this plan you also have an included dedicated IP, up to 300,000 inodes, and Spam Experts for two domains.
+The Business Pro plan costs $13.95 and gives you everything the Choice Plus Plan offers, however, with this plan you also have an included dedicated IP, up to 300,000 inodes, and Spam Experts for two domains.

 There is also an SSL certificate, complimentary subscription to their Site Backup Pro service, and other service perks.
-Their renewal pricing is $23.99/month.
+Their renewal pricing is $23.99 per month.

 Out of these four plans, most people find that the Basic Plan suits them best.
 Most people don't intend to host multiple websites, so your needs should be met with this plan.

-If you do find yourself growing (or if you intend to host multiple websites), then the Prime or Pro Plan would be your best bet.
+If you do find yourself growing (or if you intend to host multiple websites), then the Choice Plus or Pro Plan would be your best bet.

 |Plan||Term||Regular Price||Special Price|